 This may be a hard question to answer if you’re not comfortable with the nitty gritty of search engine optimization techniques.
-To learn more about SEO, check out our free guide.
+To learn more about SEO, check out our free search engine optimization guide.

 If you are familiar with SEO, evaluate their on-page and technical SEO.
 One of the tools mentioned in the previous section can do the heavy lifting for you.
 Or you can use HubSpot’s website grader as a less detailed but free option.

 The strength of a site’s overall SEO and the on-page SEO of individual pages affects their ability to rank in search results.

 Use the findings to inform your content strategy

 Now that you’ve analyzed your competitor’s content and SEO, you can apply this data to your own content strategy.